Debbie Green

 Echoes of the Sea features two artists www.charlesborrell.com & www.kerrykristi.com

-Kitchen sponges and palette knives are Charles preferred tools and the used sponges are turned into their own piece of art; they bring the work of an artist to life, showing the range of colours used over a period of time and still reflecting the sea, sunsets and weather.
-Chat to Charles about when the next projects will be ready.
+Kitchen sponges and palette knives are Charles' preferred tools, and the used sponges are turned into their own piece of art.
+They bring the work of an artist to life, showing the range of colours used over a period of time and still reflecting the sea, sunsets and weather.
+They are all currently sold so chat to Charles about when the next will be ready.

 Fore Shore Arts

-His photographic work is about restoring memories - we highly recommend talking to Jon about it when you see him in Hut no 12!
+His photographic work is about restoring memories and restoration and I highly recommend talking to Jon about it when you see him in Hut no 12.

 La Mer

-As well as local photography, his gallery also features Venice, Japan and Iceland among other countries.
+In addition to local photography, his gallery features Venice, Japan and Iceland, among other countries.
 You can find the very lovely Steve in Hut no 29

 Galax Eye

-An interactive experience to capture your eyes as art in this amazing studio in Hut no 13.
-Totally focussed on photographs of the client’s iris and then printed in a variety of forms and as a single eye, a couple's or a whole families.
+An interactive experience to capture your eyes as art, in this amazing studio in Hut no 13.
+Totally focused on photographs of the client’s Iris and then printed in a variety of forms and as a single eye, a couple or a whole family.

-When you consider the eye you don’t always appreciate the different colours that form them.
-Each iris is unique and so beautiful and this is where you can really see your iris in full colour!
+When you talk about eye colours you don’t always appreciate the different colours that form the colour we denote, blue, green, brown etc. Each iris is unique and so beautiful and this is where you can really see your Iris in full colour!

 Art Shed Whitstable

 This gallery is in the South Quay shed, on the right as you come through the doors.
-The beautiful photography displayed is by Sue Carfrae and the abstract art is by Chris Hunter.
+The beautiful photography displayed is by Sue Carfrae and the Abstract art by Chris Hunter.

-Sue has captured wonderful Whitstable landmarks combined with stunning sunsets.
-The Forts standing stark against the horizon are such a part of the Whitstable Seascape and if you have never seen them close up then, this art will bring them to life.
-The harbour shots are so colourful and bright, reminding us that this is a working harbour.
+Sue has captured wonderful Whitstable landmarks combined with stunning Sunsets.
+The Forts standing stark against the horizon are such a part of the Whitstable Seascape and if you have never seen them close up then these will bring them to life.
+The harbour shots are so colourful and bright reminding us that this is a working harbour.